philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_widom.rst

 Do not set "neigh_modify once yes" or else this fix will never be called.
 Reneighboring is **required**.

-This fix style requires an :doc:`atom style <atom_style>` with per atom type masses.

-Can be run in parallel, but some aspects of the insertion procedure will not scale well in parallel.
+Can be run in parallel, but aspects of the GCMC part will not scale well in parallel.
 Only usable for 3D simulations.

 Related commands